dotnet/linker/docs/error-codes.md

 - The linker found an instance of attribute 'attribute' on 'method' but it lacks a required constructor argument.
 Linker will ignore this attribute.

-#### `IL2029`: There is no xml attribute 'fullname' in xml element '{attributeFullName}'
+#### `IL2029`: Attribute element does not contain attribute 'fullname'

-- The linker found an instance of attribute 'attribute' on 'method' but it lacks a required constructor argument.
-Linker will ignore this attribute.
+- An attribute element was declared but does not contain the attribute 'fullname' or 'fullname' attribute is empty

 #### `IL2030`: There is no xml attribute 'assembly' in xml element 'attribute element'